NCATS-Tangerine/tranql/README.md

 ### Language

-TranQL is a classic interpreter with a lexical analyzer & parser which produces token stream.
+TranQL is a classic interpreter with a lexical analyzer & parser which produces a token stream.
 The tokens are interpreted to build an abstract syntax tree modeling the program's constructs which are then executed sequentially.
-It supports three statement types:
+The grammar supports three types of statements:
   * **SET**: Assign a value to a variable.
     - ```
        SET <variable> = <value>